 An example is 18-6-201 C.R.S., bigamy.
 By definition, bigamy requires the agreement of two people to get married.
 The idea behind Wharton’s Rule is that punishment for the planning is inherent in the statute making such conduct illegal, because two people could not commit bigamy without the agreement.

 In practice, Wharton’s Rule rarely comes up.
-A good Colorado conspiracy lawyer will, however, be aware of the exception and raise it as a defense, if appropriate.
+However, a good Colorado conspiracy lawyer will be aware of the exception and raise it as a defense, if appropriate.

 18-2-201 (3) C.R.S. provides: